stephanie-lw-zhang/h2bvisa/README.md

 CASE_NUMBER: The OFLC-assigned case number.

+DECISION_DATE : The date on which the Visa was granted or denied

+NPC_SUBMITTED_DATE : The date the Visa application was submitted

 VISA_CLASS: "H-2A" or "H-2B".

-fy: The fiscal year of the most recent OFLC decision/progress on the case.
-last_event_date: The date of the most recent OFLC decision/progress on the case.
+ALIEN_WORK_STATE : The state in which the worker is trying to get a job

 CASE_STATUS: The status of the case; typically a variation on "CERTIFIED", "DENIED", "WITHDRAWN", et cetera.

-n_requested: The number of workers/visas certified.
+NBR_WORKERS_REQUESTED: The number of workers/visas requested.

 NBR_WORKERS_CERTIFIED: The number of workers/visas certified.

-is_certified: True/False; a standardization of the case_status field.
-certification_begin_date / certification_begin_date: "Actual date granted to an employer indicating when the need for the foreign workers to perform agricultural services or labor is expected to [begin / end]."
-Unavailable for H-2B data prior to FY2007.
+CERTIFICATION_BEGIN_DATE :  The date on which the worker is allowed to begin working

+CERTIFICATION_END_DATE : The date on which the worker's Visa expires

 JOB_TITLE: The job title listed by the employer.